 they will grow like a cedar of Lebanon;

 planted in the house of the LORD,

 they will flourish in the courts of our God.

 They will still bear fruit in old age.

-We refuse to get so far away from the city of God that we no longer hear his voice.
+To bear fruit in old age.
+That is what I desire.
+I refuse to get so far away from the city of God that I no longer hear his voice.